 Pray for the Holy Souls in Purgatory may they be granted eternal rest.

 Mary, Mother of God, Theotokos, pray for us.
+Mary Queen of Peace, pray for us.
+Mary, Bride of the Spirit, pray for us.

 If anyone has any prophecy, prayers, readings or intercessions I encourage you to please send them to m